tnballo/high-assurance-rust/src/chp3/undef.md

 [^ISOC]: [*ISO/IEC 9899:TC3*](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf).
 International Organization for Standardization (2007).
 Note newer standards for the C language must be paid for, they are not freely available online.
 The points we make in this book are still applicable to newer C standards.

+[^NasalDemons]: [*nasal demons*](http://www.catb.org/jargon/html/N/nasal-demons.html).
+According to an infamous Usenet post, the arbitrary consequences of UB could include making "demons fly out of your nose".
+Hence UB is sometimes joking referred to as "nasal demons".

 [^UndefResearch]: [*Undefined Behavior: What Happened to My Code?*](https://people.csail.mit.edu/nickolai/papers/wang-undef-2012-08-21.pdf).
 Xi Wang, Haogang Chen, Alvin Cheung, Zhihao Jia, Nickolai Zeldovich, M. Frans Kaashoek (2012).

 [^MISRA_2012]: *MISRA C: 2012 Guidelines for the use of the C language in critical systems (3rd edition)*.
 MISRA (2019).